Zabi82/flinksql-demo/README.md

 ## Download and bring up the containers and start simulator

 1) Make sure Docker Daemon is running
-2) Checkout this repo and go the directory of this project.
+2) Checkout this repo.
+3) Rename the directory to flinksql
+4) cd to the directory
-3) Bring up the containers using the command ``` docker-compose up -d ```
+5) Bring up the containers using the command ``` docker-compose up -d ```
-4) Perform ``` docker ps ``` and make sure there are 8 containers up and running for the demo
+6) Perform ``` docker ps ``` and make sure there are 8 containers up and running for the demo
-5) Checkout the [repo](https://github.com/Zabi82/flink-analytics-demo) for simulating events.
+7) Checkout the [repo](https://github.com/Zabi82/flink-analytics-demo) for simulating events.
 Refer to the README.md of the simulator repo for the pre-requisites.
 The simulation can be launched by running DataIngester.java which will ingest messages to the running Kafka broker to a topic "taxi_ride" as well as batched events to File system under
-$HOME/flinksql-demo/input directory.
+$HOME/flinksql/input directory.
 You can modify this directory as needed in the simulator program
-6) Verify if the events are being written to the kafka topic using command line or tools like OffSetExplorer.
+8) Verify if the events are being written to the kafka topic using command line or tools like OffSetExplorer.
 Also check if events are written to file system.
-7) Verify by launching a MySQL client to check data in the location table.
+9) Verify by launching a MySQL client to check data in the location table.
 Refer to the connection details of MySQL from the docker-compose.yml file
-8) Verify [Flink UI](http://localhost:8081/#/overview) from the browser and check the task slots and other details
+10) Verify [Flink UI](http://localhost:8081/#/overview) from the browser and check the task slots and other details
-9) Verify [Kibana UI](http://localhost:5601) from the browser
+11) Verify [Kibana UI](http://localhost:5601) from the browser

 ## Flink Demo Tasks